leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

             #t)
 ```

 But the underscore pattern (`_`) and the `any` pattern are not equivalent: only the latter introduces names.
-In the next sections we will explore forms in which patterns not only recognize terms, but also names the fragments that were matched, so we can use them to build other terms.
+In the next sections we will explore forms in which patterns not only recognize terms, but also name the fragments that were matched, so we can use them to build other terms.
 These names are similar to the ones we defined with `define-term` in the [previous section](terms), but they are available only within the forms containing the pattern.

-We can observe the names a pattern introduces with the [`redex-match`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=redex-match#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._redex-match%29%29) form, which is similar to the `redex-match?` form but returns the names instead of just whether the pattern matched or not:
+We can observe the names a pattern introduces with the [`redex-match`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=redex-match#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._redex-match%29%29) form, which is similar to the `redex-match?` form but returns the introduced names instead of just whether the pattern matched or not:

 ```racket
 > (redex-match peg-solitaire (_ ● ○)